Alderney camps: Post-war

 In 2017, military authors Colonel Richard Camp and John Weigold wrote in the Daily Mail that they believed between 40,000 and 70,000 slave workers had died at Alderney, and that Alderney had been turned into "a secret base to launch V1 missiles with chemical warheads on the South Coast."
 Their estimates of the deaths at Alderney were much greater than the largest estimates made by other historians, and caused consternation in Alderney.
 Trevor Davenport, the director of the Alderney museum, dismissed their estimates as "rubbish" and their claim of Alderney being turned into a secret base as "utter nonsense".
 Archaeologist Caroline Sturdy Colls of Staffordshire University said that there was "no evidence... to suggest that numbers in the tens of thousands of deaths are in any way credible whatsoever.
 There is no evidence to suggest that that many people were even sent to Alderney."

-Gillian Carr, a Senior Lecturer at St Catharine's College of the University of Cambridge, researched the German occupation of the Channel Islands and persecution of over 2,000 islanders from 1940 to 1945.
+Gillian Carr, a Senior Lecturer at St Catharine's College, Cambridge, researched the German occupation of the Channel Islands and persecution of over 2,000 islanders from 1940 to 1945.
 Her findings were the subject of an exhibition titled: On British Soil: Victims of Nazi Persecution in the Channel Islands at the Wiener Library for the Study of the Holocaust and Genocide from October 2017 to February 2018.
 The exhibit is a permanent online exhibition at the library.

-When a Staffordshire University team led by Sturdy Colls visited the island to investigate for a 2019 Smithsonian Channel documentary, entitled Adolf Island, the Alderney Government withdrew previously-agreed permission for them to excavate the Lager Sylt site.
+When a Staffordshire University team led by Sturdy Colls visited the island to investigate for a 2019 Smithsonian Channel documentary, entitled Adolf Island, the Alderney Government withdrew previously agreed permission for them to excavate the Lager Sylt site.
 There were also complaints from the Jewish community regarding the potential disturbance of remains.
 In 2022, Sturdy Colls said her investigations of the island gave her an estimate of between 701 and 986 deaths.

+In summer 2023, Lord Eric Pickles, UK special envoy on post-Holocaust issues, ordered an inquiry into the atrocities committed in Alderney and assembled a panel of Holocaust experts to conduct it.
+The report was published in May 2024 and concluded that at least 7,608–7,812 people were sent to the camps, of whom almost 100 died before reaching Alderney, and "the number of deaths in Alderney is unlikely to have exceeded 1,134 people, with a more likely range of deaths being between 641 and 1,027".